tonyg/syndicate/FAQ.md

     One potential issue with this is it generates two observable events.
     That is, there is a window of time when the old term has been retracted but the new has not yet been asserted.
-Implicit in this is the idea that the actions an eventhandler produces are performed **in order**, and you can rely on that in NC.
+Implicit in this is the idea that the actions an event-handler produces are performed **in order**, and you can rely on that in NC.
 So in the example above, the retraction will logically happen before the assertion.
 You can avoid this by using `patch-seq` instead, to combine patches into a single equivalent patch: